Climate change in Europe: Hydrofluorocarbons

-Impacts on the natural environment
+Effects on the natural environment

 Temperature and weather changes

 The World Meteorological Organization's State of the Climate 2021 stated that temperatures in Europe increased at more than twice the global average over the preceding 30 years–the highest increase of any continent in the world.
 The European Environment Agency stated that from pre-industrial times, European land temperatures have increased by 1.94–1.99 °C, faster than the global average increase of 1.11–1.14 °C.